ismetkizgin/AdminLTE-Starting-Kit-Nextjs/README.md

 # AdminLTE Starting Kit Nextjs

+## Components

+Components Included in the Project

+There are two layouts to be used in the project.
+One of these layouts is the client and the other is the admin layout for adminlte.
+Components prepared for use below are given in item form.
+There are sample uses on the dashboard page.

+* Accordion-AccordionItem
+* cardBox
+* contact
+* alert
+* button
+* input
+* textarea

+** Installation

 Deploy methods of AdminLTE Starting Kit Nextjs project are given below.

 ### Project Publishing Instructions